- WHERE TO STAY

 A single ticket is valid for one journey and can be used on the Metro, RER, buses and trams within Paris and its immediate suburbs.
 Single tickets are sold either individually or in packs of 10, called a 'carnet'.

-The cardboard t+ ticket packs of 10 are being replaced.
-From October 2021 there will be a slow phasing out of this ticket type.
+The cardboard t+ ticket packs of 10 have now been entirely replaced.
 The reasoning is that these types of tickets often get lost, so not all the tickets are used as one is put away somewhere and lost.
 The cardboard magnetic strip gets easily demagnitised and can no longer work and there are better electronic solutions now available.
-You will still be able to use any you already have, but buying them will gradually become more difficult until March 2022 when they will no longer be sold at all.

 You can buy tickets at ticket offices or automatic ticket machines at metro, bus, tramway and RER stations.